epistulae/Interactive-Lab-Hub/Lab 6/README.md

   ```

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***
+- Control a robot
+- Home security (Including temperature/water sensors that when triggered sends you an alert when sensing flooding and extreme temperatures.)
+- Remote pet feeder
+- Light control (I'm doing this for this lab/as part of my final project.)
+- Maybe traffic tracking in a city (Cameras send images to be parsed and analyzed by a server so people can see how bad traffic is.)

 ### Part C
 ### Streaming a Sensor